Dorothy-Ho-Vy/Analyze-Payment-Transaction-Performance-to-Optimize-Operations-E-commerce-Business-Python/README.md

 - How can we reduce transaction failure rates and improve overall processing efficiency?

 ### 👤 Who is this project for?

--Product managers, marketing teams
+- Product managers, marketing teams

--Financial analysts
+- Financial analysts

--Business Analysts/Management
+- Business Analysts/Management

 ## 📂 Dataset Description & Data Structure